fevieira27/MoveToBeActive/README.md

 * City name (if available) and current weather condition;
 * Bluetooth indicator: Blue (connected to the phone) or Grey (not connected);
 * Do not Disturb indicator (only shown if mode is active);
 * Blood oxygen percentage, that when activated will temporarily replace the floor climb count.
-As soon as it deactivates, the floor climb count will show up again (coming soon).
+As soon as it deactivates, the floor climb count will show up again.

 ## Support this project:
 https://paypal.me/pools/c/8x2wuxFwFu